 - Your subject line should be clear and pertinent.

-- You should include only the most important information and
+- You should include only the most important information and ask only one question.

 - The email should be brief.